paigeshin/darius_mora-app_marketing/README.md

 **7. Continuous Optimization and Testing:**

 - Regularly update and optimize your keywords, adapting to changing trends and competitive landscapes.

+**How to find the perfect keyword for your app or game**

+- Relevant, Volume around 10 ~ 40
+- **Start from Low Difficulty Keywords when you don't put enough budget for your app**
+- Makeing a title and a subtitle is not just about the algorithm, your title should make sense for people who read it
+- Place low competition keywords at the beginning of your keyword fields
+- For Description, copy all the keywords and give it to AI

+**iOS Screenshot Test**

+- Use only 1 treatment to extract the correct data
+- Traffic Proportion, 50%
+- One Localization at a time
+- Estimate your test duration
+  - Select options as you wish
+    - 100% improvement
+- Run the test at least for 7 days

 ---